 Trips & Expeditions

+Educational trips and visits enable pupils to experience life and culture beyond the classroom, and often the country.
+Pupils also have numerous travel and cultural exchanges and trips throughout the year that provide a chance to experience cultures, countries and concepts beyond the school gates.
 Trips and visits are an integral part of education at Solihull School; they are used to enhance the learning experience of pupils while also educating the whole person.
-Curriculum trips are linked to learning in the classroom and therefore take part throughout the year at the most suitable time.
+Curriculum trips are linked to learning in the classroom and therefore take place throughout the year at the most suitable time.
 Many other trips have an adventurous nature and usually include overnight stays.
-These range from Woodlands, Snowdonia School (Year 8 pupils spend a week at the School's David Fricke Mountain Cottage), Duke of Edinburgh, CCF and even world expeditions.
-These types of trips teach pupils skills and also allows them to develop personally.
-There is always something for everyone.

 - 1997 - Northern regions of Chitral and Hunsa in Pakistan.
 Included a 14 day trek up the remote Shimshal Valley and climbed the 6020m peak Mingli Sar II.

 - 1999 - Tibet, via Kathmandu in Nepal.
 The highlight was the visit to Everest Base Camp.